Zucchini “Apple” Pie (Mock Apple Pie Made with Zucchini)

 You can use all granulated or all brown sugar if you prefer, and adjust the spice level to taste.

-I don’t suggest swapping in honey because it would add moisture, but maple sugar, coconut sugar or xylitol should work just fine.
+I don’t suggest swapping in honey because it would add moisture.
+Maple sugar, coconut sugar or xylitol should work just fine.
 You could also cut the sugar a bit, but I wouldn’t trim it too much.

 Dusting the top with sugar while baking is optional, but it adds a nice finish to the pie.